 During retreat we provide a space for stillness.
 Guests are encouraged to go at their own pace and activities are optional.
 For many, time spent in a hammock overlooking the Aquicuana Lake is effective medicine.

-Guests may also choose to explore the Reserve and participate in additional activities including mind-body practices led by our volunteer resources.
-Some of these activities are scheduled, others can be arranged when requested.
-By limiting the number of retreat participants, we can often accommodate individual preferences and requests.
-Additional activities include: nature hikes, canoe rides, fishing, bird watching, yoga and guided meditation.
+Guests may also choose to explore the Reserve and participate in additional activities including mind-body practices led by our volunteers.
+Some activities are scheduled, others can be arranged when requested.
+By limiting the number of participants, we can accommodate individual preferences and requests.

 Yoga & Meditation

 Pisatahua provides optional yoga and guided meditation instruction to all guests regardless of experience, fitness-level, or age.
 Our instructors vary and so do their practices; however, we generally emphasize slow and gentle yoga focused on long-stretching and deep-breathing.